 - Information & Support

 A short information video about clinical trials has been made for the public, patients and carers.
-Covering trials for all types of cancer, Taking Part in Clinical Trials: how patients can make a difference, may be seen on YouTube.
+Covering trials for all types of cancer, Taking Part in Clinical Trials: how patients can make a difference.
 The aim is to inform and reassure patients who are considering whether or not to enter a clinical trial – and to encourage people to ask about the availability of a suitable study if they have not been invited to take part in one.

 The film was commissioned by CRN: Eastern, in conjunction with the East of England Strategic Clinical Network, and scripted and presented by Simon Rodwell.
 Alan Stephens, also a patient representative from the Eastern region, was the producer.